Vi Peel before 298237

 Sugar consumption now has some data supporting the long-held belief that eating sweets causes acne.
 There are some reports that a high glycemic diet may be associated with acne flares.

 Low consumption of leafy green vegetables seems to increase the risk of acne.
+Green vegetables, such as spinach and kale, are high in vitamin A, which may reduce sebum production thus reducing acne flares.
 There are data that girls who have more leafy green vegetables in their diets are less prone to acne flares–this did not seem to be the case with boys in these studies.
-Vegans and vegetarians are sometimes suprised that they, too, get acne.
-Sometimes, non-meat eaters, however, consume a lot of carbohydrates, or sugars, which cause acne.
+Vegans and vegetarians are sometimes surprised, however,

 In the media: Dr. Strachan discusses chocolate and acne forstylecaster.